ChainShot/Chainlink-Content/projects/Keepers/0.8.4/intro.md

 2. Rely on someone else's infrastructure (maybe paid) to do so.

+The above two are great routes to go, but you're now at the mercy of centralization.
+Even more-so, if you're a decentralized protocol looking to trigger event based transactions, you shouldn't rely on a centralized infrastructure since you don't have to!

 3. Use the collaborative decentralized Chainlink Keepers.

-Chainlink keepers allow us to trigger event driven transactions in a decentralized context.
-This is a great route to go, but you're now at the mercy of that organization.
-Even more-so, if you're a decentralized protocol looking to trigger event based transactions, you shouldn't rely on a centralized infrastructure since you don't have to!
+Chainlink Keepers allow us to trigger event driven transactions in a decentralized context.

 # Setting up a Keeper Compatible Contract

-In order to setup our Keeper compatible contract, we need to do the follow.
+In order to set up our Keeper compatible contract, we need to do the follow.

-1. Import the Keeper Compatible Interface
+1. Import the `Keeper Compatible Interface`
 2. Register our contract with the [Keeper Registry](https://keepers.chain.link/)

-The Keeper registry is an on-chain contract that connects all the Chainlink Keepers to all the jobs they are working on.
-In order to register our jobs to be triggered by Chainlink nodes, we have to fund something called a "job" from the Keeper compatible contract and fund it with LINK.
-Unlike the Chainlink VRF which follows a request model, Chainlink Keepers follows a subscription model.
-As long as your "job" on the keeper contract contains LINK, its funded and will execute jobs!
+The keeper registry is an on-chain contract that connects all the Chainlink Keepers to all the jobs they are working on.
+In order to register our jobs to be triggered by Chainlink nodes, we have to fund something called a "job" from the keeper compatible contract and fund it with LINK.
+Unlike the Chainlink VRF, which follows a request model, Chainlink Keepers follows a subscription model. **As long as your "job" on the keeper contract contains LINK, it is funded and will execute jobs!**

 We won't go through funding our jobs with LINK, but if you want to follow along the [Chainlink documentation](https://docs.chain.link/docs/chainlink-keepers/introduction/), it will show you how to do everything.